 - Tahini Butter, made from sesame seeds and is also nut-free.

 Don’t worry, Asian food is not lost forever.
-These sauces can be used to replace Soy Sauce.
+These sauces can be used to replace Soy Sauce in my Soy-Free Soy Sauce recipe.

 The best replacements for butter are: